Available 24/7/365 Columbus

 What Constitutes Indecent Exposure?

-• willfully and lewdly exposes the person’s body, or the private parts thereof;
+• Willfully and lewdly exposes the person’s body or the private parts thereof;

-• procures another to expose private parts; or
+• Procures another to expose private parts; or

-• engages in any open or gross lewdness or lascivious behavior.
+• Engages in any open or gross lewdness or lascivious behavior.

 Public Place

-However, the statute goes beyond acts that occur in a public place.
-It also spells out that the statute applies in situations where others are present.
-This could occur on private property as well as in public.
-While the implication is that this part of the statute covers exposure to individuals that were not expecting it, the language is broad enough that it could be read to include an act in a private residence among three or more consenting adults.
+The implication is that this part of the statute covers exposure to individuals who were not expecting it.
+Still, the statute is so broad that it could be read to include an act in a private residence among three or more consenting adults.

-The importance of Intent
+The Importance of Intent

-The lack of intent might be a viable defense in some indecent exposure cases.
+The lack of intent might be an effective defense in some cases.
 Proving that a person intended to expose themselves can be far more challenging compared to cases that involve sexual acts that occurred in public.
-These challenges make your choice of an attorney important.
-The attorneys of Gerald Miller could work with you to establish that the allegations against you are based on a misunderstanding or are not a criminal act at all.

 Lewd and Lascivious Behavior

-The statute also specifically covers lewd and lascivious behavior, but it does not define what those terms mean.
-The good news is that Minnesota courts have addressed this question.
-According to the court decision State vs. Duncan, the words “lewd and lascivious” essentially mean obscene.
-Unlike most speech, obscene behavior, conduct, or speech is not covered by the First Amendment to the U.S. Constitution.
+The judges determined that the words “lewd and lascivious” essentially mean obscene.
+Obscene behavior or conduct is not covered by the First Amendment to the U.S. Constitution like other forms of speech.
 That means the state has the power to regulate it.
-Sexual intercourse in few of the public is likely to qualify as lewd and lascivious behavior.
+Sexual intercourse in view of the public is likely to qualify as lewd and lascivious behavior.

 Exceptions